Chamber News

 Hearings

-Grand Chamber hearing in the case of Ships Waste Oil Collector B.V. and Others v. the Netherlands
+Grand Chamber hearing in the inter-State case of Ukraine and the Netherlands v. the Russian Federation

-The Court held a Grand Chamber hearing in the case of Ships Waste Oil Collector B.V. and Others v. the Netherlands.
+The Court held a Grand Chamber hearing in the case of Ukraine and the Netherlands v.
+Russia.

 Other News